Blackhead Treatment for Skin Over 50

 A weekly or bi-month manual and chemical exfoliation is a must!
 You can start with simple daily routines like using soft cloth (to help lightly exfoliate the skin daily) and very gentle soap.

 Then incorporate weekly scrubs and monthly mild chemical peels using hydroxy acids.
+I explain how these work in more detail on my page about using AHA peels for smoother skin.

 Home remedies and products to remove blackheads